vectorgrp/xcp-lite/README.md

 - Support Google protobuf or OMG DDS/CDR serialized data objects with XCP and CANape

 Requires CANape 22 SP2.
-The point cloud demo variable is not functional yet.

 ## Introduction